cinkagan/react-native-make/README.md

 - `cd react-native-make`
 - Run `yarn` then `yarn link`
 - Launch a new project with `react-native init`
-- In your React Native project, `yarn link @bam.tech/react-native-make`
+- In your React Native project, `yarn link react-native-customize-app`
-- In the package.json of your React Native project, in dependencies add "@bam.tech/react-native-make" : "0.0.0"
+- In the package.json of your React Native project, in dependencies add "react-native-customize-app" : "0.0.0"

-## Changes in 3.0.0

-Since 3.0.0, splashscreens for iOS are created via Xcode’s storyboard, so as to meet Apple's new requirements as of April 2020.

-Added option to change app name

-**Disclaimer:** _To better understand your usage of this tool, basic analytics have been enabled.
-It only records commands usage as anonymous page views and does not identify users in any way_